How to Automate Meeting Prep When Your Customer Data Lives in 5 Different Systems

 The pre-meeting brief is the starting point.
 Here are four more workflows that extend the same idea:

-1. Pre-Meeting Customer Brief -- before each customer meeting, pull their Attio deal record, Stripe billing history, recent Gmail threads, and product usage stats from PostgreSQL, then compile a one-page brief in Google Docs and send the link via Slack.
+Before each customer meeting, pull their Attio deal record, Stripe billing history, recent Gmail threads, and product usage stats from PostgreSQL.
+Compile a one-page brief in Google Docs and send the link via Slack.

-2. Monday Meeting Prep Digest -- every Monday morning, scan the week's Google Calendar for external meetings, cross-reference each company against Attio deal stage and Stripe payment status, and deliver a prep digest via email.
+Every Monday morning, scan the week's Google Calendar for external meetings.
+Cross-reference each company against Attio deal stage and Stripe payment status.
+Deliver a prep digest via email.

-4. Customer Payment Context Alert -- when a customer meeting appears on Google Calendar, check Stripe for failed payments, overdue invoices, or upcoming renewals, and send a heads-up via Slack before the meeting.
+When a customer meeting appears on Google Calendar, check Stripe for failed payments, overdue invoices, or upcoming renewals.
+Send a heads-up via Slack before the meeting.

-5. New Lead Meeting Research Brief -- when a new external meeting is added to Google Calendar, research the attendee's company with internet search and company enrichment, and deliver a background brief via Slack.
+When a new external meeting is added to Google Calendar, research the attendee's company with internet search and company enrichment.
+Deliver a background brief via Slack.

 The meeting itself is the valuable part.
 The prep is just overhead.
 When the overhead runs itself, you get back an hour or more per day that you were spending on tab-switching and data assembly.
 That's time you can spend on the conversation, the follow-up, or the product work that actually moves the business forward.